donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 3.8, release 1    2020.03.15
+    * No code change.
+Version number and version.php changed to prepare for Moodle Plugins database release.
 * 3.6, release 11    2020.03.10
     * When moving activities, backup sharing icon would'nt be created in the new place.
 * 3.6, release 10    2020.03.05